Skip to main content

 Why NeatContext

-NeatContext lets you assemble that context deliberately, from four building blocks:
+NeatContext lets you assemble that context deliberately, from three building blocks, and serve it to your AI:

 • Domain profiles — a Markdown description of a team or domain: what it owns, how it investigates, and its guardrails.

-• Knowledge bases — local folders of Markdown (runbooks, TSGs, postmortems) the model searches for grounded, citable answers.
+• Knowledge bases — local folders of runbooks, TSGs, and postmortems your AI searches for grounded, citable answers.

-• Extensions — connectors that give the model read/write tools for your real systems, over the Model Context Protocol (MCP).
+• Extensions — read-only connectors that give your AI tools for your real systems (incidents, logs, deployments).

-The payoff is concrete: give two different teams their own profile and knowledge for the same incident, and each correctly arrives at its own right action.
+You group those into a Context — a named workspace for one operational scope — then connect an AI client to it.
+The payoff is concrete: give two teams their own Context for the same incident, and each correctly arrives at its own right action — one hands off, the other fixes the root cause.
 The Incident Analysis walkthrough demonstrates exactly this.

 Where to go next